Skip to content

 serve (conditional) {#cmd-serve}

-Start the MCP (Model Context Protocol) server with multiple transport options (only when built with YAMS_BUILD_MCP_SERVER=ON).
+Start the MCP (Model Context Protocol) server over stdio (only when built with YAMS_BUILD_MCP_SERVER=ON).

-Description: - Exposes YAMS functionality through the Model Context Protocol for AI tool integration. - Supports both stdio transport (for direct AI integration) and WebSocket transport (for network access). - Provides search, retrieval, and document management capabilities to AI systems. - Graceful shutdown on SIGINT/SIGTERM signals.
+Description: - Exposes YAMS functionality through the Model Context Protocol for AI tool integration. - Uses stdio transport for direct AI integration. - Provides search, retrieval, and document management capabilities to AI systems. - Graceful shutdown on SIGINT/SIGTERM signals.

 Examples: